See 8 of the most common mistakes that food trucks make and how to avoid them

-In this article, I have put together 8 reasons why food trucks fail along with some tips of avoiding these mistakes for anyone looking to start their own mobile catering business.
+In this article, I have put together 8 reasons why food trucks fail along with some tips for avoiding these mistakes for anyone looking to start their own mobile catering business.

 1. Choosing the wrong product

-Market research is the foundation for the success in any business and choosing the wrong product can make or break new startup’s.
+Market research is the foundation for the success of any business and choosing the wrong product can make or break new startups.

 Some mistakes food trucks make include choosing a product that does not have a high demand; is unfamiliar to the general public, or the profit margins on the base ingredients are too low.

-Another reason that food trucks fail is selling low-quality products which discourage repeat custom.
+Another reason that food trucks fail is selling low-quality products which discourages repeat custom.